Nyaga-Ann/airbnb_clone_project/README.md

 - **UI/UX Designer**: Responsible for crafting intuitive user interfaces and smooth user Experience by designigning wirefrmaes, prototypes, and final user-facing layouts.
 - **QA Engineer(Tester)**: Responsilbe for Testing application functionality, writing automated tests, ensuring bug tracking and resolution, and maintaining the overall code quality.
 - **Project Manager**: Coordinates tasks across the team, sets milestones, tracks progress, and ensures timely delivery of all project components.
--
-## 🛠️ Technology Stack

-**Django**
-A high-level Python web framework that promotes rapid development and clean, pragmatic design.
-It handles backend logic, ORM-based database operations, authentication, and API development.

-**PostgreSQL**
-A powerful, open-source object-relational database system used to store and manage data.
-It integrates seamlessly with Django and supports advanced data types and performance optimization.

-**GraphQL**
-A query language for APIs that enables clients to request exactly the data they need.
-It provides more flexibility than REST and helps reduce over-fetching or under-fetching of data.

-**Docker**
-A containerization platform that packages the application and its dependencies into a single container.
-It ensures consistent environments across development, testing, and deployment.

-**GitHub Actions**
-A CI/CD tool integrated with GitHub that automates workflows like testing, building, and deploying applications upon push or pull requests.

-**Pytest**
-A testing framework for Python that makes it easy to write simple and scalable test cases for your Django backend.

-**Postman**
-An API platform used for building, testing, and documenting APIs.
-It helps developers send requests to the backend and view responses for validation.

 ## 🧩 Database Design

 This section outlines the key entities in the Airbnb Clone project, their essential fields, and relationships between them.